reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   .. figure:: figure/1Issue-before-created.png

-   	(Return and Tab over).
-Comments for the figure
+   	(Return and tab over).
+Comments for the figure.

 Here is how it will look on the web:

 .. figure:: figure/1Issue-before-created.png

-	Comments for the figure
+	Comments for the figure.

 Here is some extra information on
 `figures <https://lpn-doc-sphinx-primer-devel.readthedocs.io/concepts/images.html>`_.